-Black Friday, an American tradition that most customers love and a lot of fashion brands get very worried about.
-And it’s no wonder, constantly competing for the most sales, the best deals and, when it was reported by Econsultancy that last year’s Black Friday brought 180 million online visits to UK retail sites with an extraordinary spend of £810 million, there’s no wonder brands are getting more stressed year on year.
+Black Friday is an American shopping tradition that most customers love - and a lot of fashion brands get very worried about!
+And it’s no wonder, constantly competing for the most sales and the best deals.

 So, to help you prepare for some last-minute Black Friday traffic boosters to your fashion site, we’ve gathered a few handy tips to help you relax a little.